astropy/astropy-workshop/00-Install_and_Setup/README.md

 ## 6. Create a conda environment for the workshop

-*Miniconda includes an environment manager called conda.
+*Miniforge includes an environment manager called conda.
 Environments allow you to have multiple sets of Python packages installed at the same time, making reproducibility and upgrades easier.
 You can create, export, list, remove, and update environments that have different versions of